Meeting and surpassing all audience expectations every day.

 No, wait, wait, wait, no, hold it.

-No, the french fries are smaller than they have ever been, and they come with apples.
+No, the French fries are smaller than they have ever been, and they come with apples.

-And it's a drum a drastic.
+And it's a drastic serving.

-Are they you mean the container is smaller or the actual French fries are smaller?
+You mean the container is smaller or the actual French fries are smaller?

-The serving size change.
+The serving size is changed.

-Serving size small.
+Serving size is smaller.

-Yeah, and her initiative to get it.
+Because of Michelle Obama and her initiative to get a chance.

-And they're serving French fries with apples.
+And they're serving french fries with apples?

 Yes, and she was so upset.